 If you would like to get involved in any art exhibitions including sculptures, murals or donations, please get in touch at: Voluntary.firstname.lastname@example.org

-We are truly humbled by the generosity of individuals, groups and organisations that have continued to support us at Royal Berkshire Hospital with their outpouring of donations that have enabled us to provide a better service of care to our patients and their families.
+We are truly humbled by the generosity of individuals, groups and organisations who support us with their outpouring of donations that enable us to provide a better service of care to our patients and their families.

-We welcome all donations in particular items listed below (we have some patterns to knitted items, and please feel free to ask for more patterns or you are more than welcome to use your own patterns):
+We welcome all donations in particular items listed below (we have patterns to knitted items – please pop by the office or drop us an email and we can provide - or you are more than welcome to use your own patterns):

 Receiving a teddy/doll brings great comfort for some of our patients.

 Quilts and blankets are used by different departments across the hospital to provide a sense of home comfort to our patients.
 These items make a big difference to patients and their families at what can be a very difficult time.

 If you would like to donate anything please contact us at: email@example.com

 Donations can either be brought in person or posted to us at:

 Voluntary Services Department, Level 2, Main Reception, Royal Berkshire Hospital, Craven Road, Reading Berkshire RG1 5LE

 Volunteers should be over 17 years of age and willing to commit to a minimum of 2 hours per week for a minimum of 12 months.
 You do not need formal qualifications: all we ask is that you are friendly, caring, approachable and reliable.

 Sometimes there is confusion between volunteering and work experience.
 Volunteering is giving something back to the local community and/or learning new skills.
 Volunteering is a regular commitment over a longer period of time.
 Work experience is a one-off short-term structured programme where you are shadowing paid members of staff.